Roles and Responsibilities

-- Where the form asks for a reference, this is for the payee’s benefit, so that they know what the money is for.
+- The payment reference is for the payee’s benefit, so that they know what the money is for.
 When paying an invoice, please use the invoice reference (usually at the top of the page).

-- Money can be paid via cash, cheque or bacs bank transfer.
+- Money can be paid via bank transfer, cash or cheque.

 - You cannot pay anyone in cash for work done for your club/society.

-- All claims must be authorised by the relevant member of au or societies staff.
+- All claims must be authorised by the relevant member of AU or Societies staff.
 If the claim isn’t authorised, it won’t be paid.
-If staff are unavailable, please leave forms on their desks or with finance.
+Please discuss any pending requests with your coordinator.

 Please do not submit Rhino invoices as finance requests, either in paper or via the portal.
 As we have a business account with them, we need to pay all Rhino invoices through this.
 Please have Rhino send invoices directly to SUFinance@cardiff.ac.uk.